NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Hypnotic Gaze.md

 **Prerequisites** Hypnotic Lure
 * * *
 You can widen your field of vision, allowing you to affect more creatures with your [[Feats/Hypnotic Lure|Hypnotic Lure]].
-Once per day, when you use Hypnotic Lure, you can affect all creatures in a @Template\[cone|distance:30\], rather than one creature within 30 feet.
+Once per day, when you use Hypnotic Lure, you can affect all creatures in a 30-foot cone, rather than one creature within 30 feet.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*